pnhowe/t3kton.github.io.src/source/contractor/ConfigurationValues.rst

 -----------------------

 These values start with `__` and are not overlayable/modifyable by config_values.
-These values are things that are global to this install of contrator,  such as the base url to use to contact it.  `__last_modified` is also added, which is the timestamp of the most reset modification date to any of the sources of configuratoin information.
+These values are things that are global to this install of Contractor,  such as the base url to use to contact it.  `__last_modified` is also added, which is the timestamp of the most recent modification date to any of the sources of configuration information.

 Example